-1. In respect of the company's fixed assets

-- a.
-According to the information and explanations given to us, the Company is maintaining proper records of fixed assets, including the quantitative details and its situations; - b.
-Physical verification of fixed assets has been made by the management during the year and no material discrepancies were noticed on such verification; - c.
-According to the information and explanations given to us, and on the basis of records maintained by the Company, the title deeds of immovable properties are held in the name of the Company; - 2.
-The management has conducted physical verification of inventory at reasonable interval during the period and no material discrepancies were noticed on physical verification; - 3.
-The company has not granted any loans, secured and unsecured to Company, firm, Limited Liability Partnership or parties covered in register maintained u/s 189 of companies Act, 2013. - 4.
-According to the information and exploration given to us, the company has complied with the provisions of Section 185 & 186 of Companies Act 2013, with respect to loan & investment made; - 5.
-According to the information and explanations given to us, the Company has not accepted any deposits in terms of directives issued by Reserve Bank of India and the provisions of Section 73 to 76 or any other provisions of the companies Act and the rules framed there under, hence clause V of paragraph 3 of Companies (Auditor's Report) Order, 2016 is not applicable; - 6.
-According to the information and explanations given to us, maintenance of cost records have not been specified by the Central Government under sub-section (1) of Section 148 of the Companies Act 2013, hence clause vi of paragraph 3 of Companies Auditor's Report Order, 2016 is not applicable; - 7. (a) According to the information and explanations given to us, the Company is generally regular in depositing with appropriate Authorities undisputed statutory dues as applicable to the Company;
+- 1. In respect of the Company's fixed assets - (a) According to the information and explanations given to us, the company is maintaining proper records of fixed assets, including the quantitative details and its situations; - (b) Physical verification of fixed assets has been made by the management during the year and no material discrepancies were noticed on such verification; - (c) According to the information and explanations given to us, and on the basis of records maintained by the company, the title deeds of immovable properties are held in the name of the company; - 2.
+The management has conducted physical verification of inventories at reasonable interval during the period and no material discrepancies were noticed on physical verification; - 3.
+The Company has not granted any loans, secured or unsecured to Companies, Firm, Limited Liability Partnership or parties covered in register maintained u/s 189 of Companies Act, 2013; - 4.
+According to the information and explanations given to us, the company has complied with the provision of section 185 & 186 of Companies Act, 2013, with respect to loans & investment made; - 5.
+According to the information and explanations given to us, the company has not accepted any deposits in terms of directives issued by Reserve Bank of India and the provisions of section 73 to 76 or any other provisions of the Companies Act and the rules framed there under, hence clause v of paragraph 3 of the Companies (Auditor's Report) Order, 2016 is not applicable; - 6.
+According to the information and explanations given to us, maintenance of cost records have not been specified by the Central Government under sub- section (1) of Section 148 of Companies Act, 2013, hence clause vi of paragraph 3 of the Companies (Auditor's Report) Order, 2016 is not applicable; - 7. (a) According to the information and explanations given to us, the company is generally regular in depositing with appropriate authorities undisputed statutory dues as applicable to the company;